polar-bear-app/polar-bear-app.github.io/docs/user/1-getting-started.md

 Must read if you’re using Android 12 or newer!
 :::

 Android's "phantom process killer," introduced in Android 12, limits child processes (default 32) or high CPU usage.
-Applications like Polar Bear and Termux spawn many child processes, and if you don't disable this feature, you may experience **sudden shutdowns**.
+Applications like Local Desktop and Termux spawn many child processes, and if you don't disable this feature, you may experience **sudden shutdowns**.

 ### Samsung devices